nens/threedi-docs/source/d_water_system.rst

 * Make sure the embedded channel profile always partially lays below the surface level in you DEM (you can't have floating embedded channels),

-* Make sure no more than one channel vertice falls inside a singel raster-file pixel,
+* Make sure no more than one channel vertice falls inside a single raster-file pixel,

 * Embedded channels only function when they connect several 2D grid cells, so make sure no embedded channel falls completely inside one 2D grid cell,